dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 #### Install in the trusted root

-The root certificate needs to be trusted on your host system.
-A root certificate which was not created by a certificate authority won't be trusted by default.
-For information on how to trust the root certificate on Windows, see [the Windows documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/trusted-root-certification-authorities-certificate-store)) or the [Import-Certificate](https://learn.microsoft.com/en-us/powershell/module/pki/import-certificate?)
-Powershell cmdlet.
+The root certificate must be trusted on your host system.
+A root certificate that wasn't created by a certificate authority isn't trusted by default.
+For information on how to trust the root certificate on Windows, see [the Windows documentation](/windows-hardware/drivers/install/trusted-root-certification-authorities-certificate-store) or the [`Import-Certificate`](/powershell/module/pki/import-certificate) PowerShell cmdlet.

 #### Intermediate certificate